What is a Medical Assistant & What Do They Do?

-If you’ve been to a healthcare facility, you may have run into or heard of someone called a medical assistant (MA).
-They may have even answered your phone call the last time you called your physician’s office.
+If you’ve been to a healthcare facility, you may have run into or heard of someone called a medical assistant.
+They may have even answered your phone call the last time you called your physician’s office or got your situation in your appointment room.

-A medical assistant is a member of the healthcare team that performs both clinical and administrative duties, such taking patients' vital signs, recording patient information, scheduling appointments, and handling billing and insurance.
+A medical assistant is a member of the healthcare team who performs both clinical and administrative duties, such as taking patients' vital signs, recording patient information, scheduling appointments, and handling billing and insurance.

 This guide goes over what a medical assistant is, what they do, and where they work.
 Plus, learn the median salary for medical assistants and how to become one.